Updated 5 November 2020

 Why update a will?

-Updating a will might seem a troublesome chore, but circumstances can change from the time it was made.
-The changes might produce unintended and unwanted outcomes in the event of death.
-Therefore reviewing a will is important to keep its contents in line with intentions.
+Updating a will might seem a troublesome chore, but life events and surrounding circumstances often change from the time it was made.

 - Marriage – a will is generally revoked (cancelled) when you marry, unless your will contains a clause that the will was made in contemplation of that marriage.